 However, in almost every jurisdiction, there are specific requirements to aggregate portfolios of assets across the management entities of a global bank, a holding company of an asset manager, or the controlling entity/persons of hedge funds.
 In fact, many countries require aggregation all the way to the top level holding company.
 This means that it is critical to obtain the complete set of assets and a raft of security data ACROSS all divisions of a financial institution in order to comply with regulations.

 Failing to do so is very risky financially as penalties and sanctions can be levied for non-disclosure, as well as being risky reputationally given that many sanctions are made public or must be noted explicitly on company marketing material (depending on the jurisdiction).
-No financial institution wants to be in that position.

 Although we can identify commonalities among countries like the requirement to combine all assets and calculate one’s holding at the top-level holding company, there are enough differences between countries to warrant special attention and nuanced monitoring for each market.
 At a high level, let’s conceptualise these differences in two categories: (1) aggregation level and (2) aggregation type.